Ivey scores 22 as Purdue beats Yale 78-56 in NCAA tourney

-MILWAUKEE (AP) — Jaden Ivey raced his way to 22 points and Zach Edey controlled the action inside, helping Purdue overpower Yale for a 78-56 victory in the first round of the NCAA Tournament on Friday.
+Ivey raced his way to 22 points and Edey controlled the action inside, helping the Boilermakers shut down the Bulldogs for a 78-56 victory in the first round of the NCAA Tournament on Friday.

 Ivey, one of the fastest players in college basketball, went 3 for 6 from 3-point range and 7 for 9 at the free-throw line in 27 minutes.
 The 7-foot-4 Edey made the most of his size advantage against the Ivy League champions, finishing with 16 points and nine rebounds in 19 minutes.

+No kidding.
+Yale coach James Jones inserted 6-8 EJ Jarvis into his starting lineup, looking for a bigger body to help with Purdue’s size.
+But it had little effect.

+”Have you seen anybody in your life as big as (Edey) is?”
+Jones said. ”Other than Yao Ming, I’ve seen nobody as big as he is.
+He is the second-largest man I’ve ever seen.”

-With Ivey dashing up and down the court and Edey towering over the lane, No. 3 seed Purdue (28-7) won its NCAA opener for the fourth time in its last five tournaments.
+Led by Ivey and Edey, No. 3 seed Purdue (28-7) won its NCAA opener for the fourth time in its last five tournaments.
 The lone exception occurred last year, when Purdue was upset by 13th-seeded North Texas in the first round.

-The overtime loss to the Mean Green seemed like a distant memory as the Boilermakers pulled away from the 14th-seeded Bulldogs at the beginning of the second half.
-Next up is the winner of Virginia Tech-Texas in the second round of the East Region on Sunday.
+The overtime loss to the Mean Green seemed like a distant memory as the Boilermakers pulled away from the 14th-seededn Bulldogs at the beginning of the second half.
+Next up is sixth-seeded Texas – an 81-73 winner against Virginia Tech – in the second round of the East Region on Sunday.

+”We all felt the feeling of losing last year, first round, so I felt like all of our guys were motivated,” Ivey said, ”and so was I.”

 It was the first NCAA Tournament game for the Bulldogs since 2019.
 They won the Ivy’s regular-season title in 2020, but the postseason was canceled because of the pandemic.
 They didn’t play at all last season because the league canceled all sports due to COVID-19.